TheSeaweedMonster/CSharp-Manual-Mapper/README.md

 // ManualMap(Process proc, string filepath) <br>
 MapInject.ManualMap(Process.GetProcessesByName("FunGameToHack")[0], "C:/.../myfundll.dll"); <br>

 This will inject your DLL or binary file safely without any ties to the module <br>
 whatsoever (it is virtually allocated into the process).
-So, it is far more effective and less detectable than traditional LoadLibrary methods.
+It may use LoadLibrary for dependencies, but overall, it's more effective and less detectable than injecting a dll the traditional way (with just LoadLibrary)

 That being said, some games might detect the presence of virtually allocated memory with PAGE_EXECUTE privileges (this would apply even more-so to using LoadLibrary)